All about traffic prioritisation

 How does it work?

-Our systems identify traffic and assign it to one of six priority queues:
+Our systems identify traffic and assign it to one of three priority queues:

 The queue for each type of traffic is different for each of our broadband products (see the table below for full details).
 Generally, 'time sensitive' and 'interactive' activities have the highest priority.